 That especially applies to the wagons like ours, which were a full ten inches longer than the rest of the line.
 And which undoubtedly explains why they sold so well compared to the C-Bodies.
 But it certainly didn’t solve Chrysler’s problems in the segment.

 Ironically, 1962 turned out to be the high-water year for the full-sized American car’s market share.
 The 1960 compacts, the 1962 Fairlane and 1964 Chevelle, the Mustang, the Thunderbird and its imitators, and just the ever-increasing fragmentation of the market came at the expense of the full-sized car.
 GM and Ford continued to do reasonably well in the segment for some more years, probably in part due to Chrysler’s weakness.

 By the late 60s and early 70s, the mid-sized cars, especially the coupes, were on the ascendancy, and would soon regularly take the top-selling position, with the exception of the down-sized GM B-Bodies in 1977.
 And of course, they were the same size and format of the Chrysler B-Bodies in 1962.

 The B-Body became Chrysler’s bread and butter for decades, and spawned several off-shoots, including the E-Body (Barracuda and Challenger) and the R-Body, which ironically finally played itself out in in 1981 in a desperate attempt to compete with GM’s B-Bodies.
 “Suddenly it’s…Too Late”.

-Given the fact that Dodge and Plymouth never again fielded a truly successful full-sized car, and given that the market began moving away from them starting in 1962, and given the huge expansion of the mid-sized sector i the coming decades, the Great Blunder of 1962 looks much more like it was rather prescient, if not brilliant.
+Given the fact that Dodge and Plymouth never again fielded a truly successful full-sized car, and given that the market began moving away from them starting in 1962, and given the huge expansion of the mid-sized sector in the coming decades, the Great Blunder of 1962 looks much more like it was rather prescient, and brilliant in a number of ways.